 When you buy a new bicycle online, you will have to visit your local police department (known as “koban [交番]” in Japanese) with your bicycle.
 Then, you should fill out the form and pay the registration fee.
 If you buy a second-hand bicycle, you also have to register it unless you want to be suspected for bike thievery.

-As I said before, cycling is one of the better ways to get around in Japan knowing the complexity of its train lines.
-Although it is a better way, there are a lot of things that you should do in advance, such as registering your bicycle at the police department, knowing the cycling rules in Japan, and of course, obeying them.
-I can say that these rules are so different compared to my country’s.
-The Japanese proverb, “Gou ni itte wa gou ni shitagae (郷に入っては郷に従え)” has a meaning of, “Entering the village, obey the village,” which means whether or not you are a local, you should obey all of the rules in Japan even though it is different from yours.
+Cycling is one of the better ways to get around in Japan knowing the complexity of its train lines.
+However, there are a lot of things that you should do in advance, such as registering your bicycle at the police department, knowing the cycling rules in Japan, and of course, obeying them.
+The Japanese proverb, “Gou ni itte wa gou ni shitagae (郷に入っては郷に従え)” has a meaning of, “Entering the village, obey the village,” which means whether or not you are a local, you should obey all of the local rules.